smartdevicelink/sdl_evolution/proposals/0173-Read-Generic-Network-Signal-data.md

 * Modified interface to create "Proprietary Functional Groups" with associated RPCs and custom VehicleData parameters
 * Ability to manually grant zero-to-many "Proprietary Functional Groups" to an application during application review.
 (Note: auto app approval will not grant any Proprietary Functional Groups)
 * Injection of VehicleData parameters into the generated Policy Table
+* SDL Server would need to compare the version received from sdl_snapshot before serving schema update

 Note: PTU for app permissions/functional groups would add new vehicle data items in a similar way as current vehicle data items are handled.
 In given example, _engineState_ would be added along with _rpm_, _headLampStatus_ etc. Of-course OEM can have different combinations of functional-groups and vehicle data items per app.

 ## Impact on existing code
 * SDL core would need to add support to download and parse the new JSON schema for vehicle data.
 SDL would either keep the existing vehicle data items in HMI/Mobile API and only use this approach for new vehicle data items or totally replace the way vehicle data items are compiled and validated by SDL.
 Instead of using the hard coded xml file, valid vehicle data type would be fetched from mapping file over the cloud. (there would be a local copy for the initial build).
 The interface between SDL and HMI needs to be updated while passing _GetVehicleData/SubscribeVehicleData/UnsubscribeVehicleData/OnVehicleData_ requests to include return data type and reference keys.

 * APIs would need a new Request/Response API to act as the Generic Request Response for _GetVehicleData/SubscribeVehicleData/UnsubscribeVehicleData_

+* New API is needed to provide HMI a way to read OEM mapping table version
+* SDL would need to persist OEM and schema versions in policy DB
+* SDL would need to add schema version to sdl_snapshot

 * SDL_Server project needs updates as defined above.

 ## Alternatives considered
+* Instead of adding new API to read OEM Mapping table version, we can reuse existing API:
+  * API _GetUserFriendlyMessage_ with _messageCodes_ as _oem_mapping_version_ and any language.
 * Instead of using JSON to define vehicle data items schema, SDL can use either of following:
   * XML:
     * This would reuse the XML based design with adding "key" as another attribute or as a sub-element.
 Instead of sending a JSON file from cloud to the headunit, SDL would send a XML file that would be like a subset of the mobile API.